Ombi-app/Ombi.Docs/docs/info/known-faults.md

 See [Update Errors](../../guides/updating/#automatic-updates)
 ***

+## Repo Errors

+Using the v4 repo, I get "missing release file".

+We are currently migrating the repositories.
+Bear with us, it will be resolved soon.
+***

 ## Cannot start Ombi on Ubuntu 19.04

 .Net Core 5.0 is not supported officially on Ubuntu 19.04 (see [Supported Distributions](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#supported-distributions) to confirm).